HOW TO GROW AND CARE FOR OUR PLANTS

 TYPE OF SOIL - REPOT

-The plant of Billbergia it cannot be pruned; only the leaves that gradually dry up are eliminated to prevent them from becoming a vehicle for parasitic diseases.
+They are plants that cannot be pruned.
+Only the parts that dry out should be eliminated to prevent them from becoming a vehicle for parasitic diseases.

-Make sure that the tool you use for cutting is clean and disinfected (preferably with a flame) to avoid infecting the plant tissues.
+Always remember to use clean and well disinfected tools (preferably flame-retarded), to avoid infecting the tissues.

 PARASITES AND DISEASES